vannguyengd/gooddata-ui/docs/15_props__drillable_item.md

 **NOTE:** Ad-hoc measures (measures created from attribute or measures using [computeRatio option](https://sdk.gooddata.com/gooddata-ui/docs/afm.html#show-a-measure-as-a-percentage) are defined using URI or identifier in the execution.
 When you want set up drilling for such ad-hoc measures, use same parameter (URI or identifier) as you used in the execution.
-Keep on mind, that Analytical Designer creates such measures only using URI.
+Keep in mind, that Analytical Designer creates such measures only using URI.
 When you want to activate drilling on ad-hoc measures created by Analytical Designer, you can use only URIs to activate drill.

 ## Structure